NullCarrierNC/photonics-dmx/README.md

 ## Status

-Photonics is still very much in its early Alpha stages.
-It's quite usable, but you can expect bugs and possibly breaking changes down the road.
+Photonics is still in its Alpha stages.
+The current release is Alpha 2 and has come a long way from Alpha 1.
+That said, there's more to come and the possibility of breaking changes ahead...

 See the [Project Status](https://photonics.rocks/project-status/) for more details.